allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 data or state correctness.
 It simply gets what the Generator prepared and tries to deliver it to a partner.
-Thanks to this separation of responsibility, Connector is not dependent on Generator - even if Generator has a breakdown, the Connector at most may have nothing to do.
+Thanks to this separation of responsibility, Connector is not dependent on Generator - even if Generator has a breakdown, the Connector at worst may have nothing to do.

 ### Control

 In the previous paragraph we mentioned a few processing issues we are struggling with.
-However, we also proved that despite this our system can still work in such conditions - maybe not as effectively as in standard scenarios, but it's still something.
+However, we also proved that despite this our system can still work in such conditions - maybe not as effectively as in standard scenarios, but it still does.
 To react faster, we’ve managed to make quite “garbage data”-resistant, notifications-based alerting system that will alarm about anomalies occuring during computation.
 In short, if the difference between states of previous and current Generator run is significant (experience